open-mmlab/mmcv/docs/en/understand_mmcv/data_process.md

 #### Rotate

-To rotate an image by some angle, use `imrotate`.
-The center can be specified, which is the center of original image by default.
-There are two modes of rotating, one is to keep the image size unchanged so that some parts of the image will be cropped after rotating, the other is to extend the image size to fit the rotated image.
+To rotate an image by a certain angle, use `imrotate`.
+The center of the rotation needs to be specified, the default value is the center of original image.
+There are two rotation methods, one keeps the image size unchanged so some parts of the original image will be cropped after rotation, and the other is to extend the image size to keep the content of the original image.

 ```python
 img = mmcv.imread('tests/data/color.jpg')